daisyliudi/leetcode-best-answers/README.md

 ## Improvement

 Selenium driver is used to get `urls.txt` because the discussion forum does not order the answers by votes by default.
 To do that you need to log in and choose that option.
-Since the `requests`
+Since that option will be remembered by the server, it's not necessary to use the driver anymore. `requests` can be used instead.

 ## Note